 Start a Blog

 Got something to say?
 Get it all down in a blog.
 Choose to keep it private, or make it public for other curious readers.
-Whether you're documenting your journey through grad school, or renovating your first home, or want to remember your travels, a blog is great place to house those memories.
+Whether you're documenting your journey through grad school, renovating your first home, or want to remember your travels, a blog is a great place to house those memories.

 Similarly, capture memories the analog way with a scrapbook.
-An arts and crafts store, or major retail store like Target should have all the supplies you need to get started.
+An arts and crafts store or major retail store like Target should have all the supplies you need to get started.
 Create a theme, or dedicate an entire book to a specific chapter in time.

 Learn a Musical Instrument